-After an incident occurred in 2016 whereby a resident with dementia wandered into another residents room and after ingesting a denture cleaning chemical he very sadly died.
-Any denture cleaning tablets should be stored in a sluice or other room away from residents.
+NB.
+Any denture cleaning products should be stored in a sluice or other room away from residents.

-Misuse of denture cleansers has also been cited as a cause of health problems, from oesophageal burning to low blood pressure or internal bleeding.
+Misuse of denture cleansers have been cited as a cause of health problems, from oesophageal burning to low blood pressure or internal bleeding.

 Allergy Persulfate has been included in denture cleansers, but it has recently been reported that it could cause allergic reactions.
 The FDA has asked the manufacturers of denture cleaning products to change the product labelling to include warnings about the risks of allergic reactions which could be caused by persulfates.
 26 Jun 2020